Add option in oned.conf for XML message size

 For some reason the output of onetemplate list does not fail to return xml strings much bigger than 512 bytes...
 Maybe the responses are not processed as XML by libxmlrpc and this limit does not apply.

-#9 Updated by Sara Vallero almost 5 years ago
+#9 Updated by Sara Vallero over 5 years ago

 Ah now I understand: I'm using an older ON version (4.8) where the feature on server side was not in place yet.